demithetechie/demithetechie/README.md

 ### Hello, I'm Demi 👋

-_Updated: 31st October 2024 13:15 GMT+0_
+_Updated: 1st April 2025 13:39 GMT+1_

 😄 Pronouns: she/her

 I am a 1st year PhD student in Hearing Sciences at the University of Nottingham.
 My thesis explores building scalable technologies to foster safe listening in music venues.

 🔭 I’m currently working on:
 - 📈 **dB SPL:** A common data model for structuring and organising amplified sound data.
+Getting this to a finishing point!
-- 👩🏾‍💻 **Advent of Code:** Very big fan of AoC, been doing it since 2021.
-Hype for 2024's edition!
+- ✍🏾 **PhDemi:** Started a blog to document my PhD journey, [check it out here](https://www.phdemi.com)

 👩🏾‍💻 My previous projects include:
 - 🌳 **Sounding Climate Change:** I explored how climate change data could be used to inform musical insights and ideas for climate-related concepts.
 I built a tool, ClimaTunes, to transform climate change data into musical motifs and phrases.
 This tool will become another interface for musical expression.